 The most infamous type of mold is Stachybotrys, which people refer to as black mold.
 Black mold tends to grow over a long period with lots of water damage.
-Black mold will not generally grow on mold; however, if it does, the leather items must be discarded and cannot be salvaged.If it gets to the point where black mold is actually on your items, you have a larger problem in the building.
+Black mold will not generally grow on leather; however, if it does, the leather items must be discarded and cannot be salvaged.If it gets to the point where black mold is actually on your items, you have a larger problem in the building.
 Mold on leather items will be the least of your concern.

 In most cases, mold on leather is not dangerous.
 While it may cause allergy type issues, the more significant problem is that if mold is on some of your leather valuables, it may also be airborne within your home and indicate a larger issue is present.
 If you are noticing mold on leather, it may make sense to hire a licensed mold inspector to ensure you don't have a larger issue at hand.

 Determining whether you should hire a mold remediation professional to remove mold from leather versus doing yourself will be a judgment call.